keeffEoghan/gl-gpgpu/readme.md

   },
   // Prefix is usually recommended; use none here to check for naming clashes.
   pre: '',
-  // Properties for each step of state, and each pass of each step.
-  step: {
   // A fragment shader to compute each state step, with `gl-gpgpu` macros.
   // Vertex shaders can also be given. frag,
   // Prepended macros to `frag` shader per-pass and cache in `frags`.
   frags: [],
   // Custom uniforms in addition to those `gl-gpgpu` provides.
   uniforms: {}
-  }
 });

 // Output of this example test: